- Positive Behavior

 Research indicates that extra homework has minimal if any impact on student achievement.
 Students need their evening time for unstructured play, dinnertime conversations with their family, and an opportunity to engage in extra-curricular activities of their choice.
 Please see your child’s teacher if you have questions.

 Parent-Teacher conferences serve a two-fold purpose; a means of mutually sharing information about a child’s development and a way of reporting student progress.
-A formal reporting conference is held in November in conjunction with the Fall report card.
+Conference is held in November in conjunction with the first trimester report card.
 Additional conferences may be requested by parents, teachers, and/or the principal at any time during the year to exchange information or to set up a plan to support student success.

 Arranging a Conference / Communication

-It is important that you know how your child is progressing in school.
-Our teachers use a variety of methods to communicate with you (phone calls, daily and weekly notes, chatting with you at dismissal, progress notices, report cards, conferences, etc.).
+Our teachers use a variety of methods to communicate with you (phone calls, newsletters, chatting with you at dismissal, progress notices, report cards, conferences, etc.).
 If you need to have a conference with the teacher, principal, or other staff member about your child, we encourage you to do so and we welcome your involvement.
 We do ask that you call or e-mail to arrange a time that would be convenient for you and the staff member.
 A pre-scheduled conference allows those involved to gather necessary information and think about your concern.
 It also means that we have set aside time without interruptions specifically for you.

 Federal Law and School District Regulations allow schools to release directory-type information (student name, address, date/place of birth, dates of attendance, awards received, and previous schools) to such agencies as other schools unless parents notify the school of their wishes to the contrary.
 Information other than Directory Information is considered confidential.
 From time to time, the Renton School District uses pictures of students in educational publications.
 Please notify us in writing if you do not want your child’s picture used.